 The Beginning Of Michillinda Tavern

 In 1920, Emanuel “Manny” Duttenhofer of Whitehall purchased one of the only two Michillinda summer homes which had been built on a grand scale as early as 1904.
 However, the death of his wife, Tina, followed shortly afterward and Manny found himself owning an oversized summer retreat that he no longer needed.
-However, he still hosted friends and relatives at his ample Michillinda abode, which may have first given him the idea to convert his great house into a summer hotel.
+He still hosted friends and relatives at his ample Michillinda abode, which may have first given him the idea to convert his great house into a summer hotel.
 With the assistance of his two sisters, he turned his home into a resort and named it Michillinda Beach Tavern.

 The original name was short lived.
 Soon after the Eighteenth Amendment was repealed in 1933, and most corner saloons throughout the nation became known as taverns, the hotel was renamed Michillinda Beach Lodge.
 Manny and his sisters turned the lodge into one of the most popular and distinguished resorts in the White Lake area.
 To keep up with the booming demand, Manny constructed a two-story annex that featured 10 rooms plus a small lobby on the first floor.